Step 2: Instrument your Java application for Splunk Observability Cloud

 -jar myapp.jar

 Your Java application launches with the JVM agent enabled.
 The JVM agent gathers a list of runtime libraries, formats them as OTLP logs, and sends the data to the OTLP exporter endpoint specified above.
-The JVM agent reports library data once at application startup and then every twenty four hours thereafter.
+The JVM agent reports library data once at application startup and then every 24 hours thereafter.